DexlizeProject/dexlize-network-contract/README.md

 ```

 ### Cancel order bought Example
-you can cancel the order bought by setting the type of bill in the memo
+you can cancel the order bought by setting the type of bill in the memo.

 ```js
 contract: dexlizenetwk